 Our team is equipped to care for patients with complex needs, all the while providing nearly three times the nurse-to-patient ratio than found in nursing homes.

-Our Transitional Care Rehabilitation (sometimes called "Skilled Nursing Facility") unit provides:
+Our Transitional Care Rehabilitation (sometimes called "Skilled Nursing Facility" or "Swing Bed") unit provides:

 - Hospital-level nurse staffing to keep you safe and help you recover